AbdulAziz1230/AbdulAziz1230/README.md

 A guy who likes to code in C++(/Python? <sub>don't really code in it anymore</sub>) and never finishes his projects.
-I mostly have interest in game development/App development <sub>([Raylib](https://github.com/raysan5/raylib) my beloved, Pygame for Python though.
+I mostly have interest in game/app development <sub>([Raylib](https://github.com/raysan5/raylib) my beloved, Pygame for Python though.
 Who needs a app library when those two exist!
 (I don't want to learn... ): )</sub>

 And I love Oneshot and Niko.
 Yeah, I wanted to include that in here.